thomseddon/traefik-forward-auth/README.md

    When set, users will be redirected to this URL following logout.

+- `match-whitelist-or-domain`

+   When enabled, users will be permitted if they match *either* the `whitelist` or `domain` parameters.

+   This will be enabled by default in v3, but is disabled by default in v2 to maintain backwards compatibility.

+   Default: `false`

+   For more details, please also read [User Restriction](#user-restriction) in the concepts section.

 - `url-path`

    Customise the path that this service uses to handle the callback following authentication.